arm-university/Arm-KSA-Framework/README.md

 # Arm-KSA-Framework

-The Arm KSA Framework is super-set of the competencies (Knowledge, Skills and Abilities) that early career software and hardware engineers bring to the semiconductor industry.
+The Arm KSA Framework is super-set of the competencies (Knowledge, Skills and Abilities) that the semiconductor industry needs from early career software and hardware engineers.

 ### [Download KSA Framework here](https://github.com/arm-university/Arm-KSA-Framework/raw/main/Arm%20KSA%20Framework%20v1.1.xlsx)

 # Background

-The Education team at Arm, along with contributions from 100+ Arm engineers, has been developing a competency framework, which is a comprehensive super-set of the KSAs that early career software or hardware engineers bring to the semiconductor industry.
+The Education team at Arm, along with contributions from 100+ Arm engineers and external stakeholders, has been developing a competency framework, which is a comprehensive super-set of the KSAs that the semiconductor industry needs from early career software or hardware engineers.
 The framework is structured in four strands:

 •	Personal skills